Skip to main contentSkip to search

 ACSD is applied for through your local MCCSS office.
 You need a medical professional to confirm your child's disability and the extraordinary costs associated with it.
 The application is income-tested but not needs-assessed in the same way as OAP.
 Many families are approved within 2-3 months.

-OAP registration is done through <a href="/oap-funding-guide" class="text-blue-600 hover:underline font-medium">AccessOAP</a> (1-833-425-2445 or accessoap.ca) and requires a formal autism diagnosis.
-The critical difference: ACSD payments can begin relatively quickly, while OAP core clinical funding involves a 5-7 year wait.
-Apply for ACSD immediately — it provides essential monthly support while you wait for OAP.
+OAP registration starts at <a href="/oap-funding-guide" class="text-blue-600 hover:underline font-medium">AccessOAP</a>.ca or by calling AccessOAP at 1-833-425-2445 (Monday to Friday 8:30am to 5pm ET) and requires a formal autism diagnosis.
+ACSD payments can begin more quickly, while OAP core clinical funding involves a 5+ years (ETWO analysis of MCCSS FOI data).
+Apply for ACSD early if you may qualify.

 Yes.
 ACSD and OAP are separate programs with separate purposes.
-ACSD covers disability-related living costs (up to $525/month) while OAP covers clinical therapy (up to $63,020/year).
+ACSD covers disability-related living costs (up to $525/month) while OAP covers clinical therapy (up to $6,600–$65,000/year).
 There is no clawback between the two programs.

 ACSD covers disability-related basic needs: specialized clothing, dietary supplements, respite care, transportation to appointments, adaptive equipment, and other extraordinary costs.
 OAP can only be used for clinical therapy from approved providers.